shihaw/Personal-Projects-in-R/README.md

 Hello!
-My name is Austin Shih, and I am a junior at Vanderbilt University studying Applied Math and Data Science.
+My name is Austin Shih, and I'm a junior at Vanderbilt University studying Applied Math and Data Science.
 The bulk of my personal projects is working with sports data, so here's a ordered list of the projects I'm working on and ones I want to start on.

 Projects: